sheikhalif/marioProcessing/README.md

 6/4 : wrote invincibility mode, all game features are done, time for menu, level design, and aesthetic changes
 6/5 : designed main menu
 6/6 : main menu buttons have hover animations and they lead to levels
+6/7 : designed and implemented tutorial level and worked on death screen